Original Captions: "The street outside the wall behind our new home; we call the house the 'Wayside Inn'."

 For the next hour or so, I figured out the orientation of the Pagoda (大胜塔) relative to Nen-Ren Temple (能仁禅寺), and South Ta-Ling Road.
 The Pagoda is very tall when standing at the bottom of the hill looking up.
 I took some time to walk around inside the temple because it was right in the midst of their afternoon service and that the Perkins had visited here more than once.
 I enjoyed listening to their harmonious and synchronized chanting.
 It was very soothing and relaxing.

 House-3 on the map

-One interactive map I had come across once via Bai-Du (百度) actually has a marking of "裴敬思别墅旧址 <Pei Jing-Si Former Residence>" on South Ta-Ling Road (See the screen shot at right), but 53 S. Ta-Ling Road that I did find was not it.
-I clearly did not see any street numbering that says 56 S. Ta-Ling Road.
-There were just a row of small stores and stretches of walls by where it should be.
+One interactive map I had come across once via Bai-Du (百度) has a marking of "裴敬思别墅旧址 (Pei Jing-Si Former Residence)" on South Ta-Ling Road (See the screenshot at right), but 53 S. Ta-Ling Road that I did find was not it.
+I did not see any street numbering that says 56 S. Ta-Ling Road.
+There was just a row of small stores and stretches of walls by where it should be.

-Rereading a Chinese documentation regarding the house, I also noticed four words that I had missed or ignored: "行署大院 (The Administrative Yard)."
-This Compound could be seen on a Bai-Du searchable map.
+Rereading Chinese documentation regarding the house, I also noticed four words that I had missed or ignored: "行署大院 (The Administrative Yard)," a compound labeled on a Bai-Du searchable map.

 And so no, I was not done.
 I knew I must go back and try to find 56 South Ta-Ling Road (塔玲南路56号) or locate this Yard (行署大院).